Best Wireless Charger of 2020

 We grouped our side-by-side comparisons into four separate metrics — charging performance, ergonomics/stability, aesthetics, and other features — with our wireless charger results discussed below.

-Two of the charging stands, the Yootech Wireless Stand and the Anker PowerWave Stand, stood out in our charging time test.
-We used a Samsung S8 as our test phone, which is capable of charging at a maximum of 10 watts.
+The Yootech Wireless Stand and the Anker PowerWave Stand stood out in our charging time test.
+We used a Samsung S8 as our test phone, which can charge at a maximum of 10 watts.
 The PowerWave Stand took 2 hours and 18 minutes to completely charge the phone, turning it on once it reached 5% battery with minimal use while charging.
-The Yootech took just a bit longer, needing about 15 more minutes to completely charge the phone.
+The Yootech took just a bit longer, needing about 15 more minutes to charge the phone completely.

 In our experience, the wireless charging pads generally took longer than the charging stands to charge our test phones.
 The RAVPower Fast Wireless Charger and the Yootech Wireless Charger Pad both did very well, with the Yootech Wireless Charger Pad taking just under 3 hours to complete the task.
 The RAVPower took around 20 minutes longer to charge the S8 to 100%.

 We also looked at the maximum effective charging gap of each charger.
 Using a series of spacers, we wanted to emulate case thickness to determine whether or not that factor would potentially inhibit a model's ability to charge.
 It is worth noting that a metallic case or mount will immediately stop wireless charging no matter which model you are using.
 The Seneo Charging Stand and the PowerWave Stand were able to keep charging the phone with an 8mm and 7mm spacer between the phone and charger in portrait orientations, respectively.